Probabilistic Modeling of Multi-rater Medical Image Segmentation for Diversity and Personalization: Introduction

-To address the challenge of modeling multi-rater medical image segmentation considering both diversity and personalization, we propose \textbf{ProSeg}, a \textbf{Pro}bability graph model for multi-rater \textbf{Seg}mentation.
-Specifically, we introduce two latent variables \textbf{$\tau$} and \textbf{$Z$} to model the inter-observer variability in diagnosis and the ambiguity in medical scans, respectively, as shown in \textbf{Fig.~\ref{fig:PGM_methods}(d)}, where $\tau$ and $Z$ are inferred from the observed data and annotations.
-By sampling from the latent space, we can generate diverse segmentation results, while specifying a particular expert allows us to produce personalized segmentation outputs that align with individual expert annotations.
-The model is trained by maximizing the evidence lower bound (ELBO), which consists of the log-likelihood of the observed data and annotations, as well as the regularization term ensuring similarity between prior and posterior distribution of $\tau$ and $Z$.
+To address the challenge of modeling multi-rater lesion segmentation considering both diversity and personalization, we propose \textbf{ProSeg}, a \textbf{Pro}babilistic graphical model for multi-rater \textbf{Seg}mentation.
+Specifically, we introduce two continuous latent variables \textbf{$\tau$} and \textbf{$Z$} to model the inter-observer variability in diagnosis and the lesion ambiguity in medical scans, respectively, as shown in \textbf{Fig.~\ref{fig:PGM_methods}(d)}, where $\tau$ and $Z$ are inferred from the individual rater and observed data.
+By sampling from the continuous latent space, we can generate diverse segmentation results, while specifying a particular expert allows us to produce personalized segmentation outputs that align with individual expert annotations.
+The model is trained by maximizing the evidence lower bound (ELBO), which consists of the log-likelihood of the observed data and annotations, as well as the regularization terms ensuring similarity between prior and posterior distribution of $\tau$ and $Z$.

 To demonstrate the effectiveness of ProSeg, we conducted extensive experiments on two benchmark datasets: the nasopharyngeal carcinoma (NPC) dataset and the lung nodule dataset (LIDC-IDRI).
-The empirical results indicate that ProSeg consistently outperforms previous methods, producing both diverse and expert-personalized segmentation, achieving state-of-the-art performance in multi-rater medical image segmentation.
-Furthermore, ProSeg serves as a generalizable framework that can be readily extended to other medical image segmentation tasks, highlighting its versatility and broad applicability.
+The empirical results indicate that ProSeg consistently outperforms previous methods, producing both diverse and expert-personalized segmentation, achieving state-of-the-art performance in multi-rater lesion segmentation, as shown in \textbf{Fig.~\ref{fig:PGM}}.
+Furthermore, ProSeg serves as a generalizable framework that can be readily extended to other multi-rater medical image segmentation tasks, highlighting its versatility and broad applicability.

-To the best of our knowledge, ProSeg is the first probabilistic modeling framework that can simultaneously generate diverse and personalized segmentation results for multi-rater medical image segmentation.
+To the best of our knowledge, ProSeg is the first probabilistic modeling framework that unifies diversity and personalization modeling, jointly learning both aspects within a single framework for multi-rater lesion segmentation.
 The main contributions of our work can be summarized as follows: